gem5bootcamp/latin-america-2024/README.md

 git push
 ```

-## Creating content

-See [creating-content.md](creating-content.md) for more information on how to create content for the gem5 bootcamp.

-## Launching a new version
+## Launching a new version of the bootcamp

 Steps to create a new instance of the bootcamp.